emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   *Default*: `1`

   MQTT-SN Gateway ID.
-When the <code>broadcast</code> option is enabled, the gateway will broadcast ADVERTISE message with this value
+When the `broadcast` option is enabled, the gateway will broadcast ADVERTISE message with this value

 **gateway.mqttsn.broadcast**